 I have attempeted so many different homemade pickle recipes and have never been happy with the results until I tried this recipe.

 The recipe for homemade pickles was incredibly easy to throw together with the amazing cucumbers I picked up at the Minneapolis Farmer’s Market.

-The pickles only took a few days to process so that made them all the better.
+The pickles only took a few days to process so that makes them all the better.
 They are super sour, a bit salty and really crunchy.
 They are the perfect little snack or accompaniment to a sandwich.

 I see many jars in our future.

-- 35 to 40 small to medium pickling cucumbers
+- 20 small to medium sized cucumbers

-- 1 gallon cold water
+- 8 cups cold water

-- 1 cup cider vinegar
+- 1/2 cup apple cider vinegar